Co-Designing the Future of Computational Chemistry

 In the field of computational chemistry, researchers use computers to calculate and predict the properties of chemicals and materials.
 Modeling these properties accurately can be expensive in terms of computational time and energy.

 Machine learning techniques can help make these predictions more efficient.
 Researchers from Pacific Northwest National Laboratory (PNNL), the University of Washington (UW), Graphcore, and IBM Research developed a faster way to train machine learning models through hardware–software co-design.
-Their research was published in the Journal of Chemical Theory and Computation.
+Their research was published in the Journal of Chemical Information and Modeling.

 “In chemical calculations, the geometries of atoms are represented as graphs,” said Sutanay Choudhury, who is a Chief Scientist of data sciences at PNNL.
 “Thus, we focused on a type of machine learning called graph neural networks—GNNs—for chemical structure and property prediction and optimized their training.”